macmiller87/API-Shortener-Of-Url/README.md

 - The end-point must recieve through `query` the `user_id` of the user to be consulted, and `token` of the same through auth `Bearer`, this request only to happen if two parameters passes before were going to validated.

+#### /url/updateUrl: Put - `/url/updateUrl`

+- The end-point must recieve the parameter `id` and `originalUrl`, inside of requisitation body, and through `query` the `user_id` of the user to be consulted, and `token` of the same through auth `Bearer`, this request only to happen if two parameters passes before were going to validated.

 #### /url/deleteUrl: Delete - `/url/deleteUrl`

-- The end-point must recieve through `query` the `user_id` of the user to be consulted, and `token` of the same through auth `Bearer`, this request only to happen if two parameters passes before were going to validated.
+- The end-point must recieve the parameter `id`, inside of requisitation body, and through `query` the `user_id` of the user to be consulted, and `token` of the same through auth `Bearer`, this request only to happen if two parameters passes before were going to validated.

 ## Setup Project